Learn how to add email contacts and add dates to an email calendar in this free lesson.

 Review the examples below to become familiar with the basic features and advantages of online contacts lists.

 It's easy to add people to your contacts list.
 When you create a new contact, you should (at the very least) enter a first and last name, as well as an email address.
-However, you can also enter other information, like phone numbers, home address, and more.
+However, you can also enter other information, like a phone number, home address, and more.
 In most email accounts, the name and email of anyone you correspond with will be added to your contacts list automatically.

 Once you've added people to your contacts list, you'll never have to worry about remembering an email address.
 Whenever you create a new email, you can select the To or Add Recipients button.